0xjarix/etherThousands/README.md

 # How is the jackpot set?

 - The minimum jackpot is set at 17M euros in our case it will be 17K ether
-- As long as there is no winner the jackpot gets bigger after every raffle till it reaches 250K ether(the ceiling)
+- As long as there is no winner the jackpot gets bigger after every lottery till it reaches 250K ether(the ceiling)

 # How to participate in a lottery?